maueroats/teaching--2020-2021/content/intermediate-cs/ch22b/parcels/parcels-animation.md

 * Create a list of all of the grid posns in a 10x10 grid.
 * Given one grid posn, find the distance to the closest depot.
-* Make a square of the correct color based on that information.
+* Make a square of the desired color based on that information.
 * Use the idea from the warmup to place the square at the correct location in your grid.
 * Repeat this process for all of the posns in the grid.